 If you are a current or former student paying on a qualified student loan, you may be able to deduct the interest you pay.
 A few ways to qualify for this deduction is to make sure that you’ve paid interest on a qualified student loan within the current tax year and that your filing status is not married filing separately.

 Contributing to a qualified health savings account (HSA) could get you this deduction.
+You are allowed to claim contributions you or another person (but not your employer) made on your behalf to your account as an income adjustment.
 However, in order to qualify, you must be covered by a high-deductible health insurance plan and cannot be covered by any other health insurance plan.

 All contributions to your HSA should be reported on Form 8889, and filed with your Form 1040, 1040-SR, or 1040-NR.